Fordham Rams football: History

 Back on campus and while calling the baseball diamond, Jack Coffey Field, home, students brought football back to Fordham at the club level in 1964.
 It again became a varsity sport within the small "College Division" in 1970 and was reclassified as a Division III program in 1973.
-The Rams qualified for the 1987 D-III playoffs and reached the quarterfinals before losing to eventual champions, Wagner.
+After over a decade of ups and downs the Rams qualified for the 1987 D-III playoffs and reached the quarterfinals before losing to eventual champions, Wagner.
+Still, the successful 1987 campaign renewed an interest in elevating the program.

 35 years after dropping big time football, Fordham finally regained Division I status (at the I-AA level, later renamed FCS) upon moving up in 1989.
-There the Rams began a dismal stretch of 12 straight losing seasons.
+Initial excitement was diminished as the Rams began a dismal stretch of 12 straight losing seasons.
 Fortunes finally changed in 2001 with a 7–4 finish under the leadership of head coach Dave Clawson.
 They changed even more so in 2002 when the Rams won their first ever Patriot League title, reached the quarterfinals of I-AA playoffs, ended 10–3 and earned their first season-ending national ranking (albeit this time at the I-AA level) since 1941.
 Fordham built on that achievement with another Patriot League title in 2007 and a return to scholarships in 2010.
 Moving from need-based financial aid to full football scholarships however appeared to give the Rams a competitive advantage over the rest of the Patriot League.
 After some deliberation Fordham was allowed to continue with its conference schedule although those contests did not officially count in the conference standings.
-Furthermore the school was ruled ineligible from any conference titles (and thus an automatic bid into the Division I Football Championship Subdivision playoffs) until 2014 when the rest of the league was also able to switch to mostly scholarship rosters.
+Furthermore, the school was ruled ineligible from any conference titles (and thus an automatic bid into the Division I Football Championship Subdivision playoffs) until 2014 when the rest of the league was also able to switch to mostly scholarship rosters.
 Still, Fordham qualified into the FCS playoffs as an at-large in 2013.
 This was followed by a league title in 2014 and another at-large appearance in 2015.
 Each of those seasons also ended with Top-20 FCS rankings.

 The move to scholarships not only provided Fordham with a successful FCS run, but also allowed the Rams to add FBS (formerly I-A) programs to their schedule.
-Higher profile contests against Cincinnati (2012), Navy (2016) and Nebraska (2021) were added and although those games resulted in lopsided losses, Fordham was capable of knocking off weaker FBS teams like Temple in 2013 and Army in 2015.
+Higher profile contests against Cincinnati (2012), Navy (2016) and Nebraska (2021) were added and although those games resulted in lopsided losses, Fordham was capable of knocking off weaker FBS teams like Temple (2013), Army (2015) and Buffalo (2023).